-While parked and turned off, DiPaolo never thought twice about leaving her car keys in her 2006 gray Honda Odyssey.
+While parked and turned off, DiPaolo never thought twice about leaving her car keys in her Honda Odyssey.
 But even in a neighborhood as nice and low-crime as hers, she found herself a victim of car theft.

 “Kids were breaking into cars that night and stole my van,” DiPaolo says.
 “I panicked after I got off the phone with the police.
 As the days went on, I felt extremely violated.”

 Although DiPaolo had car insurance, she only had the state minimum car insurance for Florida.
 And the minimum coverage requirements don’t include assistance with stolen cars.

 She kept the ordeal to herself out of fear of her premium spiking.
 And found five days later was her abandoned car.

 “It appears the kids took it out joyriding and dumped it for the night,” DiPaolo says.
 “A mailman turned in the car.”